k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04_agents_and_tools.md

-### Project Implementation Agents - Worker Sub-Agents
+### Project Implementation Agents — Worker Sub-Agents

-Implementation agents - taking the role of the worker sub-agents at the agentic workflow - are aimed to accomplish domain-specific goals.
+Implementation agents — taking the role of the worker sub-agents at the agentic workflow - are aimed to accomplish domain-specific goals.
 These are Broadway flows tagged to handle specific domains or request types.

-Example: A `loans_subagent` tag identifies an agent specialized for banking loan inquiries.
+Example: The `loans_subagent` tag identifies an agent specialized in banking loan inquiries.

-Read [here](04a_agentic_flow_agents.md) more practice information about the agentic workflow built-in agents as well as worker sub agents.
+Read more practice information [here](04a_agentic_flow_agents.md) about the agentic workflow's built-in agents and worker sub-agents.